Finding Freedom Week 19: My Health Scare Part 2

 I could feel the sweat building on my palms as I was sitting in the waiting room.
 I looked at Mike and gave him a calm smile.
 He did the same.

-The truth?
+The truth.
 I was scared.
-He was too.
+I suspect he was too.

 All our lives we have been risk mitigators, looking for ways to control the scenario and build in safety plans.
 This was completely out of our control – and our comfort zones.

 My entire life I have been a person who has believed in the value of stoicism.
 Of maintaining a calm demeanour.
-People who freak out and get all emotional annoy me.
+People who freak out and get emotional before all the facts are available……… annoy me.

-But then all of a sudden, here I was, feeling emotional about an issue that I didn’t have near enough facts to be emotional about.
-Or so I thought.
-To combat those umcomfortable emotions, I went into positive self dialogue overdrive in an effort to put on a brave face for those around me.
+And then all of a sudden, here I was, feeling emotional about an issue that I didn’t have near enough facts to feel concerned about.
+Throughout these 6 months I exercised positive self dialogue.
+I put on a brave face to those around me.

-But I quickly learned that throwing a bunch of positive messages around (and receiving them) in response to an uncomfortable topic does NOT help.
-When people took that tact, despite their best intentions, it only increased my feelings that I needed to maintain a positive, unworried, facade.
-But now it was for their benefit.
+But what I quickly learned is that, for me, having a bunch of positive messages thrown at you in response to an uncomfortable topic does NOT help.
+When people took that tact, despite their best intentions, it left me feeling like the whole experience was being dismissed, and increased my need to maintain a brave a positive facade.

-There were however a handful of people around me who handled it beautifully.
-They acknowledged the suck factor without being dramatic, asked me some pragmatic questions about what I planned to do given various results, and ultimately left me with an open ended offer to talk about again, if I decided I wanted to.
+There were however a handful of people in my life who handled it beautifully.
+They acknowledge the suck factor without being dramatic, told me that what I was experiencing must be scary, asked me some pragmatic questions about what I planned to do given various results, and ultimately left me with an open ended offer to talk about again, if I decided I wanted to.

 It was lovely – and I aim to forever remember this lesson when talking to other people experiencing difficult situations.

 There are many people I didn’t tell about it at all – because it didn’t seem reasonable to talk about what I was going through unless the actual diagnosis came back badly.
-Which was basically me telling myself that I could only be scared based on the outcome, not the experience.
+Which was basically me telling myself that I could only be scared, or get worried based on the outcome, not the experience.

 Hi Phia, I was so relieved to read this post.
 That’s amazing news that it’s not the Big C. You can rest easy and enjoy your Christmas now!
 (Especially since you and Mike worked so hard to get everything done early!)
 I’ll keep my fingers crossed that whatever it is remains nothing to worry about.